ktrongnhan/xxhash-addon/README.md

 Yet another `xxhash` addon for Node.js which can be ***x50 times faster*** than `crypto` MD5

-__IMPORTANT__: `xxhash-addon` v2 is around the corner.
+__IMPORTANT__: `xxhash-addon` v2 is finally here.
 This is almost a re-work of this project with heavy focus on performance and consistency.
+[FAQ](https://github.com/ktrongnhan/xxhash-addon#FAQ) has some very good info that you may not want to miss.

 ![npm](https://img.shields.io/npm/v/xxhash-addon?style=plastic)
 ![NPM](https://img.shields.io/npm/l/xxhash-addon?style=plastic)